Influenza vaccine for children

 Do I need to pay for the flu vaccine?

 If your child doesn't meet the free flu vaccine criteria there will be a cost for the flu vaccine.
-Ask your doctor, nurse, healthcare provider, or pharmacy if you’re not sure.
+Ask your healthcare provider if you’re not sure.

-If you aren't eligible for a free flu vaccine, it can cost between $25 and $45.
+If you're not eligible for a free flu vaccine, it can cost between $25 and $45.

-• Children aged 6 months to under 9 years: Talk to your vaccinator – if it's your child's first flu vaccine, they'll need 2 vaccinations (4 weeks apart).
+• Children 6 months to under 9 years: Talk to your vaccinator – if it's your child's first flu vaccine, they'll need 2 vaccinations (at least 4 weeks apart).
 This is because they may not have any immunity to the flu.
-It they have had a flu vaccine before, they will only need 1 dose.
+It they've had a flu vaccine before, they'll only need 1 dose.

 • Children 9 years of age or older only need 1 dose.

-• Flucelvax Quad and Fluquadri: For pepi and children aged 6 months and older (there's a cost involved as it's not funded)
+• Flucelvax Quad and Fluquadri: For pēpi and children 6 months of age and older (there's a cost involved as it's not funded)

-• Afluria Quad: For children aged 3 years and older (there's a cost involved as it's not funded).
+• Afluria Quad: For children 3 years of age and older (there's a cost involved as it's not funded).

 Your child can't catch the flu from a flu vaccination as there's no live virus in the flu vaccine.